zencomputersystems/beesuiteDocs/docs/source/beewhere.rst

       :width: 300
       :align: center

 4. Click "Clock out" to clockout.
-Remember to update your activity list before clockout if required.
+Remember to update your activity list before clock out if required.

-Check my historical clocked in
+Check my historical clock in
 ==============================

 1. Ensure you are in History page.